Twentsvn/WebSocket-Datasource-Plugin/README.md

     ```
 5. **Access the WebSocket**
     > After starting the server, check the terminal output.
-    > A WebSocket URL will be displayed.
+    > A URL will be displayed which can be used to access through the browser.

 ---
 ## Output